RebelGuy/chat-mate/docs/youtube-auth.md

 - After testing the app and ensuring everything works, publish the application on the OAuth consent screen page

 ## Verification
 Since our OAuth app is requesting access to sensitive data, Youtube is requiring us to jump one last major hurdle before things will work.
 Unverified apps show a warning to the user if they attempt to complete authorisation, and includes a 100 user cap.
 I don't think it is required that we get this done yet, but we will need to do it at some point.
-It appears that the process is length and complicated.
+It appears that the process is lengthy and complicated.